domesticmouse/greenwasm/README.md

 In the current version this is mainly a learning exercise, but the long-term goals include:

 - __Modularity__: It should be possible to use the parser/validator/typedefs independent from each other.
 This is already somewhat possible due to the split in different crates.
-- __Genericy__: It should be possible to parse/validate independent from the underlying AST format.
+- __Genericity__: It should be possible to parse/validate independent from the underlying AST format.
 - __Performance__: It should be usable for performance-oriented projects.

 ## Testsuite